gangsta/Mission-From-Kris/README.rst

-So first I must learn  to make commands with Rundeck to restart sshd, then use Vagrant to make many of Rundeck machines.
-In the end I must puppetize(with Puppet) Vagrant to make, in one time, hundred of thousand of Rundeck commands.So puppetizing  is automatisation for Vagrant to make everything easy and at once .
+So first I must learn  to make commands with Rundeck to restart sshd, then use Vagrant to make Vagrantfile were is too installed CentosBox (why Centos?because most people use it) and make too  many of Rundeck machines, exp.
+Rundeck_master & Rundeck_slave.
+In the end I must make Rundeck_master.pp & Rundeck_slave.pp for config Puppet(also site.pp) , if after installing, I can run my Vagrant wihtout problem,then i must have job in Rundeck wich restart service sshd.